 Get involved: Open volunteer sessions take place every Tuesday 2-4pm and every Friday 11-1pm.
 If you can't make those times (you work, we hear ya), community workdays also take place on the second Sunday of each month.

 We know, we know, the name is misleading, but you could probably grow an elephant here if you really wanted to - though you'd need to have very little respect for nature, animals, the environment, the world, and we know you're not that kind of person.
 Instead, the people of Elephant and Castle have come together to grow tasty things, organise quirky events and enjoy each other's presence.
 Which feels nice, you should try it.

 Get involved: There's at least one volunteering sesh per week, but you'll have to email garden master Paul to find out when.

 The problem with gardens is that you can't just take them with you wherever you go.
 Unless your garden is nomadic, obvs.
 Currently residing in the shabby-chic pastures of Shoreditch, this kooky garden is all about planting in raised beds and enjoying some live music and chill vibes come evening.
-It features over 100 flower beds made out of pallets, kooky artsy sculptures, graffitied walls, makeshift seats by the fire and a small caff on the back of a scooter - because, well, Shoreditch innit.
+It features over 100 flower beds made out of pallets; kooky, artsy sculptures; graffitied walls; makeshift seats by the fire and a small cafe on the back of a scooter - because, well, Shoreditch.